Harry K. Fukuhara: Later life

 Following his military career, Fukuhara served in Federal service, again retiring in 1991.
-Among many decorations and citations, he earned the Distinguished Federal Civilian Service Medal by the President of the United States.
+Among many decorations and citations, he earned the Distinguished Federal Civilian Service Medal by the President George H.W.
+Bush of the United States.
 He was inducted into the Military Intelligence Hall of Fame in 1988 and made a Distinguished Member.
 He resided in San Jose, California and attended the MI Hall of Fame Induction Ceremonies when able.

-Fukuhara died in Honolulu, Hawaii on April 8, 2015.
+Fukuhara died in Honolulu, Hawaii on April 8, 2015, preceded in death by his wife Terry, he was survived by 4 children, and was laid to rest next to his wife at Golden Gate National Cemetery outside of San Francisco.

 In December 2015, the Army dedicated the headquarters of the 500th Military Intelligence Brigade at Schofield Barracks in his name.

 Author Pamela Rotner Sakamoto published the book "Midnight in Broad Daylight" in 2016, about the experiences of Harry and his family during World War II.